roman-milk/roman-milk.github.io/student-teacher.md

+===

- ****** Student Teacher Ch.
-03 ****** byStoryTeller07© It was ironic being in this position, being told the very thing she might say as a teacher to a naughty student, yet she was the one having to accept it.
+It was ironic being in this position, being told the very thing she might say as a teacher to a naughty student, yet she was the one having to accept it.
 "I'm so sorry miss.
 I really am, you can punish me for it but I can't undo it, I wish I could," Jessie said in all sincerity.

  Jessie had stopped wriggling her bottom.
 The class went very still, quietly straining to hear what was being so earnestly said between teacher and pupil, where it was the teacher obviously apologizing.